From Developer → UX Team Lead

 Each alert surfaced inline with the code that triggered it, making it immediately recognizable and diagnosable.
 Distinct icons communicate alert type at a glance.
 Resolution available directly within the alert.
 Add or remove a code without navigating away or losing context.

-Templates needed automation, not manual steps.
+Templates needed automation, not manual steps

 Before a claim can be submitted, every billing code must be justified in writing, documented proof that each device component is medically necessary for that specific patient.
 Practitioners used templates for this, but every dynamic tag inside them had to be manually translated before the justification was complete.